');

 About Eugene, OR

-Eugene is a major city in Oregon with a population of 177,520 residents.
-The median household income is $63,836 per year, which is near the national average.
-The median age in Eugene is 35.4 years.
+Eugene is a major city located in Oregon with a population of 177,520 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,836 per year, which is 15% below the national median of $75,149.
+The median age of 35.4 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Eugene Ranks in Oregon